Where do I find COVID-19 case counts for Utah and USU?

 Someone in my household has COVID-19, what should I do?

-If someone in your household tests positive, whether that is a housemate, roommate, or significant other, you must stay home and quarantine.
+If someone in your household tests positive, whether that is a housemate, roommate, or significant other, you must stay home and quarantine if you are not fully vaccinated.

 Will I know if someone at USU has COVID-19?